 What that entails, though, is anyone's guess.
-What we do know is that the game is playable in first and third-person, and has been described as both 'Skyrim in space' and a 'Han Solo simulator'.
+What we do know is that the game is playable in both first and third-person, and has been described as both "Skyrim in space" and a "Han Solo simulator".

 Unfortunately for PS4 and PS5 owners, Starfield will be an Xbox and PC exclusive.